Aloha, and welcome to our Maui Tourism Guide, everything you need to know for an incredible visit to Maui, Hawaii.

 If that sounds contradictory well that’s simply because you don’t have to dive Maui’s coast from Maui, the shores of the more remote islands of Molokai and Lanai are within easy sail, along with the islet Molokini.
 And these offer some of the best dive sites imaginable.
-Lanai offers an incredible abundance of reef’s and reef creatures, while Molokai’s reefs teem with life, while its stunning “Back wall” offers the chance to see large pelagic species cruising by in the super clear water, while octopus and giant moray hide in the walls endless nooks and crannies.
+Lanai offers an incredible abundance of reefs and reef creatures, while Molokai’s reefs teem with life, while its stunning “Back wall” offers the chance to see large pelagic species cruising by in the super clear water, while octopuses and giant moray hide in the walls endless nooks and crannies.
 Molokai’s diving is a little more Niche, and only a few operators make the crossing.
 But you are rewarded with mind-blowing Reefs that appear completely untouched.
 Oh and the chance to see Schooling Hammerhead Sharks!

 The waters of the Maui Channel are truly blissful but don’t take our word for it, or the word of the millions who vacation here every year.
 Instead, listen to the opinion of a creature that could literally vacation anywhere in the northern Pacific but chooses to SWIM all the way to Maui for its holiday!

-Every winter a large population of Humpback Whales spend their winters in the Channel that separates Maui from Lanai, Molokai, and Kaho‘olawe.
+Every winter a large population of Humpback Whales spends their winters in the Channel that separates Maui from Lanai, Molokai, and Kaho‘olawe.
 This makes Maui one of the best locations in the world for Whale Watching.
 From November to April Whale watching trips head out to get you close to these majestic mammoths.
 Normally combined with a bit of snorkeling these are great trips for the whole family.

 Road to Hana